-Faculty: Alatout, Albrecht, Barak, Bart, Bell (co-chair), Bland, Bussan, Casler, Collins, Colquhoun, Cox, Cullen, Davis, Dennis, Feinstein, Genskow, Gilbert, Gratton, Harrington, Hogg, Hueth, Jackson (co-chair), Kloppenberg, Kriegl, Kucharik, Luschei, MacGuidwin, Madison, McCown, Mitchell, Morales, Nienhuis, Norman, Nowak, Ozdogan, Patterson, Posner, Reinemann, Renz, Rissman, Ruark, Shapiro, Stoltenberg, Thompson, Tracy, Treves, Ventura, Wattiaux, Zedler
+Faculty: Alatout, Albrecht, Arriaga, Barak, Bart, Bell, Bland, Bussan, Casler, Charkowski, Collins, Colquhoun, Cox, Cullen, Davis, Dawson, Dennis, Feinstein, Genskow, Gilbert, Gratton, Groves, Harrington, Hogg, Hueth, Jackson (chair), Kloppenberg, Kriegl, Kucharik, Luschei, MacGuidwin, Madison, McCown, Mitchell, Morales, Nienhuis, Norman, Nowak, Ozdogan, Patterson, Reinemann, Renz, Rissman, Ruark, Shapiro, Silva, Stoltenberg, Thompson, Tracy, Treves, Ventura, Wattiaux, Zedler

 Agroecology is the study of agriculture as a human endeavor embedded in society and environment.
 The program is based on the ideas that the most beneficial agriculture will emerge from broadly participatory discussions about agricultural practice, and it is dedicated to the training of students and the facilitation of informed discussion about new directions in agriculture.

 The program aims to train analysts and researchers in a broadened vision of the possibilities of agriculture.
 Social, environmental, ethical and economic concerns are stimulating reconsideration of what is appropriate agricultural technology and how best to structure socioeconomic relationships.
 Great opportunity lies in our emerging appreciation of the power of conflict management, community development, and inclusive participatory processes to lead to wise and equitable decisions about agriculture.
 By coming to appreciate issues in context and through exposure to concepts of systems, ecology, and public process, graduates will shape the evolution of a new agriculture.